-Based on analysis of Shipper 360TM transactions and our annual bid activity, J.B.
+Based on analysis of Shipper 360® transactions and our annual bid activity from the past several years, J.B.
 Hunt estimates that an additional 7 to 11 million shipments could be converted to intermodal, generating further carbon reductions, while supporting long-term growth opportunities for our intermodal business.